12 Sep All of Our Mistakes Are Never Forgotten

 “John MacReady,” I said, extending my hand to shake his.
 With both of us wearing thick gloves, we were barely able to grasp the other’s hands.

 “I’m Drake Mason.
-Now that I think about it, I think I remember seeing your face around the shop when I’ve been in there.”
+Now that I think about it, I think I remember seeing your face around the shop when I’ve been there on occasion.”

 I smiled, not really knowing how else to respond.